vsundar95/BeginnerRust/README.md

 In this example we talk about inserting, getting, printing all key and value pair, removing a key and value pair, and checking to see if a key exits.

+#### Lesson 32 - Random Numbers
+Crate name : l32-random-numbers

+First we need to import the rand crate in the Cargo.toml.
+Under dependencies, we need to add `rand = "0.3"`.
+Now in the .rs file, we need to add at the top, `extern crate rand` and `use rand::Rng`.

+For integer values, we need to generate a range using the `.gen_range(min, max)` command.
+For boolean values, we need to use the `.gen_weighted_bool(x)` command where x represents the value of 1 in x values being true.